sandialabs/slycat/docs/setup-server.rst

 yum package, while another platform - such as Centos 6 - provides a yum package for hdf5, but no package for the Python h5py module, so you have to use pip to install it.
-Unfortunately, we can't enumerate all the possibilities here, so you'll have to begin with the packages listed in the Dockerfile, and generalize to your platform.
+Unfortunately, we can't enumerate all the possibilities here, so you'll have to begin with the packages listed in our Dockerfiles, and generalize to your platform.

 Configuring Slycat Web Server